Syncthing Review 2022

-Based on above Syncthing review, I will rate the file sharing service 3.5 out of 5.
-Still, there are some areas where Syncthing should improve its performance to certain degree.
-These areas are encryption and security since users are unable to obtain utmost level of anonymity with encrypting their files appropriately.
+Based on the above Syncthing review, I will rate the file sharing service 3.5 out of 5.
+Still, there are some areas where Syncthing should improve its performance to a certain degree.
+These areas are encryption and security since users are unable to obtain the utmost level of anonymity by encrypting their files appropriately.

 To wrap things up, Syncthing is a lightweight file synchronization software.
 From our Syncthing review, it is clear that this FOSS application provides far better security and privacy as compared to other commercial software.
 The main reason for this is down to how Syncthing works.

 Since you provide the hardware for data storage, there are no third parties involved, keeping your data safe and secure at all times.
 Its documented protocols and end-to-end encryption add another layer of security.